FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/use_saml.md

 ## Test

-From a web browser, enter the URL  - you are redirected to your IdP and prompted to enter your ID and credentials.
+From a web browser, enter the URL https://\[Transfer CFT host\]:\[REST API port\]/cft/ui - you are redirected to your IdP and prompted to enter your ID and credentials.

 ## Revoked user rights